bra1n5lap/rough/travel.md

 # Travel

+Upcoming holidays or long weekends
+Best place to visit as of today
+Cheaper options

 ## Places

-## Upcoming Holidays or long weekends

 ## Flight